 A receptive problem is when a person’s comprehension and understanding is compromised.
 This can be caused by many different things and is often coupled with expressive language problems or delay.
 The lack of understanding can relate to the understanding of words, structure of sentences and concepts.

-Speech and language therapy can help to improve and support an individuals understanding, maximising their communication to their highest potential.
+Speech and language therapy can help to improve and support an individual's understanding, maximising their communication to their highest potential.

 Receptive problems occur when someone has difficulty understanding language, this can be either written or spoken language.
-Receptive problems usually occur from a young age, and comprehension usually precedes production.
+Receptive problems usually occur from a young age, and comprehension usually develops before expression.
 However, adults can suffer from receptive problems; this is usually a result of damage to the brain.
 This can be caused by a brain tumour, infection or after a stroke.
 The damage usually affects the left side of the brain, which is responsible for language.
 Different aspects of communication are affected depending on which part of the brain has been damaged and to what extent.

 People who have a receptive problem may get extremely frustrated.
 Speech and language therapists work with patients and their families to try and work through some of these frustrations and to improve methods for communication and help with understanding.

-Receptive problems can also be caused by trauma to the brain; this can be through injury, tumour haemorrhage or hematoma.
+Receptive problems can also be caused by trauma to the brain; this can be through injury, tumour, haemorrhage or hematoma.
 Severity depends upon the extent of injury to the brain and the amount of time the brain has been subjected to lack of oxygen.
 Damage is usually sustained in the left side of the brain.